Steve Barnes Dead, New York Lawyer From Cellino & Barnes Reportedly Killed In Plane Crash

-Steve Barnes has reportedly died, with reports on Friday indicating that the New York lawyer who worked in the firm Cellino & Barnes and gained national attention for the firm’s catchy television jingle was killed in a plane crash.
+Steve Barnes has reportedly died, with reports on Friday indicating that the New York lawyer who worked at the firm Cellino & Barnes and gained national attention for the firm’s catchy television jingle was killed in a plane crash.

 Reports on Friday indicated that he was piloting a plane that went down close to Buffalo.